REDMED-X/OperatorsKit/KIT/EnumShares/README.md

 # EnumShares
 List remote shares and there access level using a list with predefined hostnames or IP addresses.
 The list is loaded from your own attacker system.

->A valid list with hostnames is considered newline separated and ends with a newline.
+>A valid list with hostnames is considered newline separated.
 Furthermore, the following hostname notations are correct: `database`, `database.example.local`, `10.100.10.1`.

 ## Arguments
 * `<path to file>`: the path on your own attacker system to the file containing the list with predefined hostnames.